 - The economics of entrepreneurship

-- Gender and entrepreneurship
+- Gender, culture and entrepreneurship

-- Social entrepreneurship
+- Social innovation and enterprise

-- Entrepreneurship and disadvantage
+- Entrepreneurship and Social Justice

 - International entrepreneurship